Weymouth, Massachusetts: Geography and environment

 Weymouth is bordered on the north by Hingham Bay and Boston Harbor.
 Weymouth's territory includes Grape Island, Slate Island, and Sheep Island, all part of the Boston Harbor Islands National Recreation Area.
-Weymouth is bordered on the west by Quincy, Braintree, and Holbrook.
-It is bordered on the south by Abington and Rockland.
-Weymouth is bordered on the east by Hingham.
+Weymouth is bordered on the west by Quincy, Braintree, and Holbrook, on the south by Abington and Rockland and on the east by Hingham.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Weymouth has a humid subtropical climate, abbreviated "Cfa" on climate maps.